-- → Lead the students through a discussion about the skills and strategies required to be successful during the Guided Snowshoe Activity at Blue Mountain.
-Possible answers: - Walking on uneven surfaces. - Side stepping on a hill/slanted surface. - Knowing how to keep a safe distance from other snowshoers. - Moving with control at a slow or fast pace. - Dressing appropriately during the winter season. - → Talk about the terms 'stars' and 'stairs' with students: - Stars Skills that you are successful and good at.
+- → Lead the students through a discussion about the skills and strategies they needed in order to be successful at the guided snowshoeing at Blue Mountain Resort. - → Possible answers: - Walking on uneven surfaces. - Side stepping on a hill/slanted surface. - Knowing how to keep a safe distance from other snowshoers. - • - Moving with control at a slow or fast pace. - Dressing appropriately during the winter season. - \rightarrow Talk about the terms 'stars' and 'stairs' with students: - Stars Skills that you are successful and good at.
 It comes easy to you. - Stairs Skills that you have a challenge with.
-You need more time and practice in order to get better at it. - → Give students the opportunity to think about their experience at the snowshoeing trail.
+You need more time and practice in order to get better at it. - → Give students the opportunity to think about their experience at the guided snowshoe trail.
 Have students record on a sheet of paper their personal 'stars' and 'stairs' reflection on the skills and strategies used during the trip.